intel/visual-quality-inspection/README.md

 #### 1. Change to a different pre-trained model from Torchvision:
 Change the 'model/name' variable in configs/finetuning.yaml to the intended model e.g.: resnet18

 For simsiam, download the Sim-Siam weights based on the new model and place it under the simsiam directory.
-If no pre-trained simsiam weights are available, fine-tuning will take time and have to be run for more epochs
+If no pre-trained simsiam weights are available, fine-tuning will take time and have to be run for more epochs.
 Change other settings as intended in config.yaml to run different configurations.
 Then run the application using:
 ```
 python anomaly_detection.py --config_file ./configs/finetuning.yaml